-I am a National Film and Television School graduate with over 12 years of editing experience in documentaries.
+I am a National Film and Television School graduate with over 18 years of editing experience in documentaries.
 I am particularly passionate about observational and factual docs and pride myself on being able to find a narrative in the rushes and ensuring that every scene has a purpose, moves the story forward and contributes to the dramatic story arc.
-Independent documentaries I’ve worked on have won international awards.
+Documentaries I’ve worked on have been nominated for an Emmy.

 Living with the Council – Garden Productions for Channel 4 (1 x 60 min)

 With nationwide cuts to funding across all boroughs, this light-hearted 6 part observational documentary follows Southwark Council and its workers, from housing officers to pest control and the local residents who live in the borough.

 The Supervet series 12 – Blast Films for Channel 4 (5 x 60 min)